 - The female diviner’s costume demonstrates that objects hold spiritual significance in African visual culture.
 It also shows how traditional practices are incorporated into modern life.

-Xhosa diviners communicate directly with ancestors and other spirits—through trance, dream, divination, and sacred dance—divining the causes of illness and other misfortunes.
-They conduct ceremonies and rites of appeasement and are skilled in herbal medicine.
-Three times a year—marking the new year, spring planting, and harvest time—diviners and acolytes perform dances to ensure success and good fortune.
-Dances are also held to mark the stages of training for acolytes, which last five years.
+Xhosa diviners communicate directly with ancestors and other spirits through trance, dream, and sacred dance, and they interpret the causes of illness and other misfortunes.
+Diviners conduct ceremonies and are skilled in using herbal medicine.
+Three times each year—marking the new year, spring planting, and harvest time—diviners and acolytes (diviners in training) perform dances to ensure success and good fortune.
+Dances are also held to mark the stages of training for acolytes, which lasts for five years.

-This rare costume not only show famed Xhosa artistry in beadwork; each part of the elaborate assemblage has symbolic and ritual meaning.
-For example white beads represent purity, while green and yellow symbolize fertility.
-The swinging veil (amageza, “beads of madness”) helps induce trance, and the beaded calabash (iselwa lembambo) is filled with powdered medicine.
+This rare costume demonstrates Xhosa artistry in beadwork, and each part of the elaborate assemblage has symbolic and ritual meaning.
+For example, the white beads represent purity, and the green and yellow elements symbolize fertility.
+The amageza or swinging veil (also called “beads of madness”) would have been used by the diviner to induce a trance-like state, and the iselwa lembambo or beaded calabash (gourd) would have been filled with powdered medicine.

 tags: ceremony, community, seasons, symbolism, women, movement